1 / 10

 Overall verdict on the Hyundai Ioniq

-"If you want to embrace our electrified future (in a car sense) but aren’t quite sure which form of electrification to go for, the Hyundai Ioniq has all the options – hybrid, plug-in hybrid (PHEV) or a full electric – only the Kia Niro offers the same variety."
+"If you want to embrace our electrified future (in a car sense) but aren’t quite sure which form of electrification to go for, the Hyundai Ioniq has all the options – self-charging hybrid, plug-in hybrid (PHEV) or a full electric – only the Kia Niro offers the same variety."

-The standard Ioniq hybrid uses a 1.6-litre petrol boosted by an electric motor that blends in power to save fuel or can revert to a full electric mode at low speeds for short periods.
+The standard Hyundai Ioniq self-charging hybrid uses a 1.6-litre petrol boosted by an electric motor that blends in power to save fuel or can revert to a full electric mode at low speeds for short periods.
 The small battery that powers it scavenges its power back when coasting, braking or by using the petrol engine as a generator.

 What’s not so good is rear seat space, which is eaten into by the car’s sloping roofline and will leave your taller passengers brushing their heads off the headlining.
 Up front, you’ll get comfortable even if you're more than six-foot tall and the boot is also large enough for a set of suitcases.